StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

     google.com has address 142.250.147.139
     google.com has address 142.250.147.100

-This potential asymmetry between request size and answer, and the fact that request are done over UDP is used in `DNS amplification attack <https://www.cisa.gov/news-events/alerts/2013/03/29/dns-amplification-attacks>`_ where DNS requests are sent with a spoofed IP addresses (victim address) that receives all the answers from the DNS servers that have been queried.
+This potential asymmetry between request size and answer paired with the fact that request are done over UDP is used in a `DNS amplification attack <https://www.cisa.gov/news-events/alerts/2013/03/29/dns-amplification-attacks>`_ where DNS requests are sent with spoofed IP addresses (the victim address) that receives all the queried answers from the DNS servers.

 DNS analysis in Suricata
 ========================